 (To watch, click this link) –> GONG SHOW

 Back in my hotel room, in the little bit of time I had between hearing pitches and going on the panel, I searched for as many old episodes of the show as I could find.
 I watched apparently crazy people performing acts, being jeered and ultimately thrown off the stage as they were GONGED.
 I still didn’t really understand the point of the old game show, but I now thought I understood the point of the panel.
-They wanted crazy!
+They wanted zany!
 They wanted antics!
 They wanted fun and outrageous opinions!
 I thought, “This is cruel.”
-But, that’s apparently what they wanted!
+But, that’s apparently what they wanted and who was I to question?

 I made my plan.
 A short while later I showed up on the panel.
 My fellow panelists?
 All dressed very professionally.
 Looking very somber, and serious.
 Me?
 Wild hair.
 Sunglasses.
 Drenched in every piece of jewelry I had brought with to the conference.
 And I was smoking one of those new electronic cigarettes.

 I stared at my fellow panelists and wondered if I’d done something horribly wrong.
 I had taken the Gong Show literally!
 I had definitely misread the situation.
 But I didn’t have any time to change my mind — or my look.
-I had to go full-speed ahead.
+I had to commit to the act and go full-speed ahead.

 Throughout the panel I made sure to listen carefully, think professionally about the manuscripts and did my best to channel the celebrities I’d seen on those videos.
 I gonged away — when, of course, not offering praise for a verbal query I liked.
 At one stage I nearly tackled another panelist as we fought for the gong.
 In the end I had a great time, and I believe everyone in the audience did as well, including the writers who pitched us their manuscripts.
 Even the ones who got gonged might have enjoyed the zaniness of that panel since we were not too serious.
 I try to get back to the conference whenever I can and it’s my favorite event of the year.

 So if you’re a writer at a conference, and you ever find yourself nervous or a bit scared or apprehensive, or unsure of yourself — maybe you feel like you’re talking too much or too fast or not enough to an agent or editor — and in your head you think they’re about to give you the gong, remember to believe in yourself.
-It will likely work out in the end.
+We have been there too.
+And it will likely work out in the end.